khaliddosari/AutoML/README.md

 Namtheg is a premium, end-to-end agentic AutoML platform.
 It automates the entire machine learning pipeline—from raw CSV upload, profiling, target selection, and feature engineering to model training, evaluation plotting, and instant serverless API deployment.

-Driven by a **LangChain agentic brain (DeepSeek via OpenRouter)** and equipped with tailored Python execution tools, ModelForge makes training and deploying custom ML models a seamless, single-click experience.
+Driven by a **LangChain agentic brain (DeepSeek via OpenRouter)** and equipped with tailored Python execution tools, Namtheg makes training and deploying custom ML models a seamless, single-click experience.

 ---